-The keylogger supports the ability to intercept keystrokes and allows stealing credentials from various applications and the clipboard.
+The keylogger supports intercepting keystrokes and allows stealing credentials from various applications and the clipboard.

 No.8 AZORult – 2 898

-The main function of the malware is to collect and extract data from a compromised system, including passwords stored in browsers, mail and FTP clients, as well as cookies, web forms, cryptocurrency wallets and correspondence in instant messengers.
+The main function of the malware is to collect and extract data from a compromised system, including passwords stored in browsers, mail and FTP clients, cookies, web forms, cryptocurrency wallets, and correspondence in instant messengers.